 An employee may also qualify for severance if they:

-- Your employee has worked for five or more years (whether active, inactive, continuous or not);
+- Have worked for you for five or more years

 To calculate the amount of severance an employee is owed, you take their: regular week’s wage x (number of completed employment years + number of months of an incomplete year, divided by 12).